soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/responding-to-a-compromised-email-account.md

 > [!IMPORTANT]
 > You can block the suspected compromised account from signing-in until you believe it is safe to re-enable access.

-1. Go to the Office 365 admin center.
+1. Go to the Microsoft 365 admin center.
-2. In the Office 365 admin center, select **Users**.
+2. In the Microsoft 365 admin center, select **Users**.
 3. Select the employee that you want to block, and then choose **Edit** next to **Sign-in status** in the user pane
 4. On the **Sign-in status** pane, choose **Sign-in blocked** and then **Save**.
-5. In the Office 365 admin center, in the lower-left navigation pane, expand **Admin Centers** and select **Exchange**.
+5. In the Microsoft 365 admin center, in the lower-left navigation pane, expand **Admin Centers** and select **Exchange**.
 6. In the Exchange admin center, navigate to **Recipients > Mailboxes**.
 7. Select the user, and on the user properties page, under **Mobile Devices**, click **Disable Exchange ActivcSync** and **Disable OWA for Devices** and answer **yes** to both.
 8. Under **Email Connectivity**, **Disable** and answer **yes**.